gabriel-russo/PyQGIS-Example-Codes/README.md

 # PyQGIS-Example-Codes
-Python codes using QGIS python API
+Python codes using QGIS python API and PyQt5